 Boston Properties, Inc. may issue common stock from time to time.
 Boston Properties, Inc.'s board of directors must approve the amount of stock we sell and the price for which it is sold.
 Holders of BXP common stock do not have any preferential rights or preemptive rights to buy or subscribe for capital stock or other securities that Boston Properties, Inc. may issue.
-However, each outstanding share of BXP common stock currently has attached to it one preferred stock purchase right issued under the shareholder rights plan, which is summarized below.
+However, each outstanding share of BXP common stock does not have any redemption or preferred stock purchase right issued under the shareholder rights plan, which is summarized below.
 BXP common stock does not have any redemption or sinking fund provisions or any conversion rights.